 DJI Follow Me Drones

-Mavic Pro Quadcopter: This latest drone only released at the end of September 2016 has many new Follow Me autopilot modes.
+The Mavic Pro drone has so terrific Follow Me autopilot modes.
 The Mavic is almost pocket sized, has a 4k camera and a 4.3 mile transmission range.
-It also uses 4 vision sensors, high precision satellite navigation and latest flight controls systems giving it the best autopilot systems to date.
+It has 4 vision sensors, high precision satellite navigation and latest flight controls systems giving it the best autopilot systems to date.

-Now the Mavic Pro has 4 vision sensors telling it what’s below and in front whether you are on a cliff or in a forest.
-These vision sensors work indoors giving it the smoothest flying and hovering of any drone to date.
+Now the Mavic Pro has 4 vision sensors telling its flight control system what’s below and in front.
+These vision sensors also work indoors giving it the smoothest flying and hovering of any drone to date.
 Here is some of the autopilot systems.

 ActiveTrack Follow Me